 “I like concept albums, because they provide a place for the audience and the artist to meet.
 You may not know me and I may not know you, but we both know something about a farmer’s market, about what it is to sit in a pew at church and wonder what life means, we both know something about falling in love and maybe falling back out again.
 I like to have a starting point for an evening’s conversation with an audience – it’s a great icebreaker.”

 She first arrived on the national stage when her 1995 BMG debut earned her national concert tours with Joan Armatrading and Richard Thompson.
 In 1996 Werner was featured as part of the “next generation” in Peter Paul and Mary’s PBS special LifeLines.
 She has performed on NPR’s World Café, NPR’s Mountain Stage, and in 2016 Nebraska Educational Television broadcast “The Land Will Outlive Us All,” a one hour special on Werner, agriculture, and her 2015 concert tour across the state.

 Her songs have been recorded by Tom Jones and Michael Feinstein, Broadway stars Betty Buckley and Christine Ebersole, and countless individuals and ensembles.
-But Werner says she’s just getting started: “I just released an album of songs inspired by a trip to Cuba.
+But Werner says she’s just getting started: “I just released an album of songs inspired by a trip to New Orleans.
 And I’ve always wanted to go to Scotland – hey, maybe I could learn the bagpipes.
 It’s not impossible….is it?”